 Are you trying to set up a passive income stream that will be enough to fund your retirement?
 Are you looking to build up an extensive portfolio that will allow you to never work again?
 Are you merely looking for some investments that will provide you a financial security cushion?
 Do you have a lot of money, such as from an inheritance, and you are looking for a safe place to store it?

 Once you know what you need, you can move on to looking for a manager that will be able to take care of those needs.

 2: What Kind of Professional Do You Need?

 There are different kinds of professionals when it comes to investing.

 - Advisor.
 They will give you recommendations for what to invest in.
-These people will not actually invest your money for you, but will only guide you in your investing journey.
+These people will not spend your money for you, but will only guide you in your investing journey.

 - Certified Financial Planners.
-These people will help you out with your personal finance needs and will help you figure out how to budget, save money, and invest properly.
-Then there will be managers who actually manage your assets, money, and investments for you.
+These people will help you out with your personal finance needs and will help you figure out how to budget, save money, and invest appropriately.
+Then there will be managers who manage your assets, money, and investments for you.

 When working with these people, you won’t have to worry about the hassles of finding a broker or trading on the stock exchange.
 They will do all of the hard work for you.